 There are about 2,000 wild monkeys in HK of which about 1,700 call Monkey Hill their home nowadays.

-There are about 30 different troops and the four most powerful of them all vie for the control of Golden Hill ( aka Kam Sham ) Road and the main visitor carpark area.
+There are about 30 different troops and the four most powerful of them have all vied for the control of Golden Hill ( aka Kam Sham ) Road and the three visitor car park areas over the years.

-The four major players are known as Skull Head, Biggie, Thickie and Cleftie, of these I only really know Skull Head’s troop a bit better as his troop is often unavoidable on Golden Hill Road, the rest I got my information from the locals.
+The four major players are known as Skull Head, Biggie, Thickie, Cleftie of these I only really know Skull Head’s troop a bit better as his troop is often unavoidable on Golden Hill Road, the rest I got my information from the locals.
 Their abode is not fixed and they do roam in the mountains, sometimes to more remote places as well !

 Monkeys have been seen playing here before !
 That’s a good 8 km from monkey hill !

 This troop is the most powerful of all the troops there and is between 400 to 600 strong with members drawn from Mr Seven’s original troop as well as defectors from the other three main troops.
+Reportedly his is the largest troop ever documented in the literature.
 I have to admit I could count probably about a 100 of them each time I see Skull Head loitering around, the rest probably would appear from hiding in the trees I guess if someone dumps a truck load of goodies on the road.

-I used to think this was Mr Seven until a local told me he hadn’t been seen for years, presumeably dead.
+I used to think this was Mr Seven until a local told me he hadn’t been seen for years, presumably dead.
 Anyway that’s what a loser looks like 🙁

 Whenever you see a member of his troop along Golden Hill Road you know it would be difficult to see any other troops as they would all go into hiding.